Data Protection Policy

 7. Documentation and records

-7.1 We will keep written records of processing activities.
+7.1 Those responsible will keep written records of their processing activities.
 This will be done primarily in the College’s Information Asset Register.
 Each information asset (which will include personal data) will have an identified Information Asset Owner who will be responsible for the information and for logging a description of the processing on the register.
 Further details of the Information Asset Register are set out in Code of Practice 5.

 7.2.1 carrying out information audits to find out what personal data the College holds;